Server-Sent Events (SSE)

 curl Testing

-# Connect to SSE stream
+# Connect to SSE stream with API key

-curl -N http://localhost:3000/sse/crash
+curl -N "http://localhost:3000/sse/crash?api_key=sk_live_xxxxx"

 # Output: